fpoulin/symbiot-ui/README.md

-# json-shapeshifter-ui
+# symbiot-ui

-A Web UI for the shapeshifter project
+A Web UI for Symbiot

 # Try it